Schinzel/web-blocks/doc/tasks/annotation-phase2-interface.md

     suspend fun getResponse(): WebBlockResponse

     /**
-     * The purpose of this function is to get the URL path for this route
+     * Get the URL path for this route
      * based on its file system location and annotation type.
      *
      * Path generation rules: